Letlive

-Letlive, stylized letlive., was an American rock band from Los Angeles, California.
-The band's final lineup consisted of lead vocalist Jason Aalon Butler (son of Aalon Butler, vocalist and guitarist of the soul group Aalon), guitarist Jeff Sahyoun, bassist Ryan Jay Johnson and drummer Loniel Robinson.
+Letlive, stylized letlive., is an American rock band from Los Angeles.
+The band's final lineup consisted of lead vocalist Jason Aalon Butler (son of Aalon Butler, vocalist, and guitarist of the soul group Aalon), guitarist Jeff Sahyoun, bassist Ryan Jay Johnson and drummer Loniel Robinson.
 Butler was the band's only constant member.
 The band has released four full-length albums and one EP, with their final album If I'm the Devil being released on June 10, 2016.
-The band was last signed to Epitaph Records.
+They were last signed to Epitaph Records.

 Letlive released their first EP Exhaustion, Salt Water, and Everything in Between in 2003 and their first LP Speak Like You Talk in 2005.
 Their second album, Fake History was released in 2010.
 Upon its re-release on Epitaph in 2011, the album received critical praise and was also added to Rock Sounds 101 Modern Classics.
-Their third album, entitled The Blackest Beautiful was released on July 9, 2013 and on June 17 was streamed on Epitaph Records' YouTube channel.
+Their third album, entitled The Blackest Beautiful was released on July 9, 2013 and on June 17, was streamed on Epitaph's YouTube channel.
 On April 28, 2017, the band announced via social media that they had broken up.
+In 2024, however, Butler announced plans to revive the band to end it on better terms.

 Biography

 Early years (2002–2009)

 Letlive was formed in Los Angeles in 2002 by vocalist Jason Aalon Butler, drummer Alex Haythorn, guitarist Ben Sharp and bassist Christian Johansen.
 In 2003, the band's debut EP Exhaustion, Salt Water, and Everything in Between was released on at One Records.
 After a line-up change (with only Butler and Sharp remaining), their first album Speak Like You Talk was released in 2005, also on at One Records.
 Bassist Ryan Jay Johnson joined the band before the release, but did not perform on the album.
-In 2007 Ben Sharp left the band and the band was plagued by subsequent line-up changes and a scrapped album.
+In 2007, Ben Sharp left the band and the band was plagued by subsequent line-up changes and a scrapped album.